Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - Your legs won’t push into the seat, which means you’ll improve your blood circulation.
 You’ll also avoid leg numbness and tingling as a result.

-- You’ll keep your hips open at a correct position.
+- You’ll keep your hips open at the correct position.
 It helps you avoid hip and lower back pain.

 Adjust Backrest Height